 “F. Vittadini” Institute of Music Studies

 The “F. Vittadini” Higher Institute of Music Studies, Pavia’s Conservatory, with its large, well-equipped rooms with Vertical and Grand Pianos, is the core of the highSCORE Festival.
 It is the only music organization in the Pavia area launched by the Ministry of Education, University and Research, equivalent to university standard.
 The Institute is committed to promoting music culture through educational activities and concerts.

-Accommodation will be in shared rooms at the Campus Residence dormitory.
+Accommodation will be in shared rooms at the University Campus dormitory.
 Each apartment is equipped with kitchen, bathroom, air conditioning, and wireless connection.
 The compound also includes a study room, a launderette, and a bicycle parking area.
 Newly built are a fitness center, a beauty SPA, covered and open air pools, and a cafeteria.